Nanocodes-Programming/nanocode-docs/netro_wallet/psp_sell.md

 }
 ```

-## Cancel an offer
+## Amara can cancel an offer

-This endpoint sends an email to the seller indicating a buyer has cancelled their interest and the ad is now open to new offers
+This endpoint sends an email to Jude indicating Amaer has cancelled her interest and the ad is now open to new offers

 **Endpoint:** `/p2p/offer/cancel/{id}/`
 **Method:** `POST`